FreeTubeApp/FreeTube/README.md

 FreeTube is supported by the [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect), on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/privacy-redirect/) or [Google Chrome](https://chrome.google.com/webstore/detail/privacy-redirect/pmcmeagblkinmogikoikkdjiligflglb), \
 which allows you to open YouTube links into FreeTube from your web browser. \
-Turn it on from the advanced settings in the extention.
+Turn it on from the advanced settings in the extension.

 Only report issues getting FreeTube to work with the extension here.

 ## How does it work?
-A built in extractor or the [Invidious API](https://github.com/iv-org/invidious) is used to grab and serve data/videos. \
+Data/video is served using either a built in extractor, or the [Invidious API](https://github.com/iv-org/invidious). \
-FreeTube does not use any official APIs to obtain data. \
+FreeTube does not use any official APIs, cookies, or JavaScript to obtain data. \
 YouTube can still see your video requests, but can no longer track you using cookies or JavaScript. \
 Your subscriptions and history are stored locally on your computer and never sent out. \
 Using a VPN or Tor is highly recommended to hide your IP while using FreeTube.